Eoracle/target-contracts/docs/src/src/adapters/EOFeedRegistryAdapterBase.sol/abstract.EOFeedRegistryAdapterBase.md

 Get the round data for a given base/quote pair

-_Calls the getLatestPriceFeed function from the feed manager, not from feedAdapter itself currently the roundId is not used and 0 is returned_
+_Calls the getLatestPriceFeed function from the feed manager, not from feedAdapter itself currently the roundId is not used and latest round is returned_

 ```solidity
 function getRoundData(